phillbush/incipit/README.txt

 The bullet character (⟨•⟩, U+2022) is used to markup bulleted lists.

 .Inline punctuation.
-Punctuations are mostly used within a paragraph.
-Those punctuations (called inline punctuation) markup emphases, references, topics or preformated text.
-Punctuations cannot be nested: a portion of text is either emphasized, or it is preformated, never both.
+Punctuations are mostly used within paragraphs and enumerations.
+Those punctuations (called inline punctuation) markup references, topics or preformated text.
+Punctuations cannot be nested: a portion of text is either topicalized, or it is preformated, never both.
 The types of inline punctuations are enumerated below.
-• Emphasis: Text ‘between single quotes’ is emphasized.
+• Topic: Text ‘between single quotes’ is topicalized.
 The single quotes must be Unicode characters ⟨‘⟩ (U+2018) and ⟨’⟩ (U+2019).
-Emphatic text is formated in italic font and the punctuation is removed in the final document.
+Topic text is formated in italic font and the punctuation is removed in the final document.
-• Topic: Text “between double quotes” is topicalized.
-The double quotes must be Unicode characters ⟨“⟩ (U+201C) and ⟨”⟩ (U+201D).
-         Topical text is formated in italic font and the punctuation is preserved in the final document.
 • Reference: Text «between double angle quotes» is reference.
 The angle quotes must be Unicode characters ⟨«⟩ (U+00AB) and ⟨»⟩ (U+00BB).
 References are not supported yet.